 At a very young age, Anne practiced competitive gymnastics, then started learning a number of martial arts, including Viet Vo Dao, Capoeira and Brazilian jiu-jitsu.
 Fascinated by science, she intended to go into the field of physics, but finally abandoned that particular path when she discovered the world of breakdance and battling, its values reflecting her desire to break free.

 “Having a style is knowing how to adopt a stance.”

-She first revealed a desire to express freedom through the body in written form with her Manual of the City Warrior, published in the magazine Graff It !, for which she was chief editor of dance.
+She first put forth her desire to set the mind free through the body in written form with her collection of poems Manual of the City Warrior, published in Graff It ! magazine, for which she was chief editor of dance.
 Choreographer Faustin Linyekula, for whom she danced at the time, urged her to choreograph a solo structured around these poems: Square Root thus came into being in 2005.
-It was an instant hit within the profession, and she performed the solo around the world for many years, while continuing to nurture her passion for breakdancing in battles and cyphers, at a time when hip-hop dance was booming in France.
-She danced with legendary crews, such as RedMask in Montréal and Phase T, Def Dogz and Créteil Style in France.
-She took part in hundreds of battles, both with and without the latter, winning the IBE 2004, BOTY 2005, and was on the jury for BOTY in 2006 and Red Bull BC One in 2007.
-The documentary, Planet B-Boy (2007) reflects a period when Anne was busy with numerous battles while developing her own dance company and building her career as a performer for contemporary and hip-hop dance companies, such as the famous Black Blanc Beur.
+It was an instant hit within the profession, and she performed her solo around the world for many years, while continuing to nurture her passion for breakdancing in battles and cyphers, at a time when hip-hop dance was booming in France.
+She danced with legendary crews, such as RedMask in Montreal and Phase T, Def Dogz and Créteil Style in France.
+She took part in hundreds of battles, with her crews and mostly solo, winning IBE 2004, BOTY 2005, and being on the jury for BOTY 2006 and Red Bull BC One 2007.
+The documentary, Planet B-Boy (2007) reflects a period when Anne was busy with numerous battles while developing her own dance company and pursuing her career as a performer for contemporary and hip-hop dance companies, such as the famous Black Blanc Beur.

 Trailer of Anne Nguyen (B-girl Anne) in battle.